– Md Billal Hossen

 These games make them unsocial as they are busy with gaming and don’t interact with people.

 It also hampers the physical health of the teenagers.
 While playing game, they are sitting in the same place for long time.
 That means they have no physical activity.
 It is well established that inadequate physical activity can cause various diseases such as obesity and many other diseases.
 On the other hand, staring at the mobile or computer screen for a long time can hamper eyesight, which will turn into headache later.

 Playing these games changes the lifestyle pattern of the teenager.
 They lose regularity in their everyday life, which is deleterious for their health and well-being.

 Last but not the least, these games kill the valuable time of the teenager.

 The above discussion reflects the life threatening effect of playing free fire and PUBG.
 Thus free fire and PUBG are engulfing our youth’s future.
 Youths are the most valuable wealth for any country.
 Proper counselling and nurturing can transform the youth into resources.
 Abstaining them from playing free fire and PUBG mobile games is our responsibility.
 If we make them conscious about the hazardous effect of playing game, they will try to come back.
 Any types of addiction needs proper guidance and counselling to come back in the normal life.
 Our parents can play a crucial role in counselling the teenagers.
 They can teach their children about the dangerous effect of gaming.
 In this way, an integrated and multisectoral approach is necessary to build gaming free young generation.
 Let’s act from the own family and make sustainable Bangladesh through the youth engagement.

-(Writer MS Student in the Department of Applied Nutrition and Food Technology under the Faculty of Biological Science in the Islamic University, Bangladesh.
-He can be reached at firstname.lastname@example.org)
+(Writer is MS student in the Faculty of Biological Science in Islamic University, Bangladesh and can be reached at email@example.com)